COVID-19 Layoff Letter Sample Template: (Text Version)

 [Your Name] [Title]

 Temporary Layoff Letter:

 In some circumstances, employers may want to reduce their workforce temporarily.
-The recent outbreak of the COVID-19 (coronavirus) has forced many companies to shut down offices temporarily while employees are in self-quarantine.
-In such cases, laying off staff temporarily may be helpful in maintaining the financial stability of the company.
+The outbreak of COVID-19 (coronavirus) forced many companies to shut down offices temporarily while employees were in self-quarantine.
+In those cases, laying off staff temporarily was helpful in maintaining the financial stability of the company.

 Layoff Warnings & Voluntary Layoffs: